Skip to content

 end;

 GetManualHardwareID is an HEScript function that returns a unique system ID based on hardware specifications.
 The "2" argument indicates that the unique ID will be based on CPU specifications such as CPU ID.
-We also generate a MD5 hashsum of the system ID.
+We also generate an MD5 hashsum of the system ID.

 • Now when you navigate to any remote URL (http://www.yoursite.com/....), a custom HTTP header called My-SystemID is added to the request.
 You can read this header with a PHP script placed on your remote server.
 For instance, the following PHP script prints all request HTTP headers: